How to Dissolve an LLC in Louisiana? (Step by Step Guide)

 FAQs

-How Long Does It Take To Dissolve a Louisiana LLC?
+How Long Does It Take To Dissolve an LLC in Louisiana?

-It takes about two weeks to dissolve a Louisiana LLC.
+It takes about two weeks to dissolve an LLC in Louisiana.
 However, the state can process your dissolution in one to three days if you request expedited processing at an additional fee.

 Can I Dissolve a Foreign LLC in Louisiana?